appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/display-map-markers.md

 // For existing map markers: {{Map1.markers[0].lat}}
 ```

- Above function uses Appsmith's `geolocation` to get the current position, creates a Google Maps URL for navigation to a selected location in `Table1`, and opens the route in a new window when executed.
+ The above function uses Appsmith's `geolocation` to get the current position, creates a Google Maps URL for navigation to a selected location in `Table1`, and opens the route in a new window when executed.
 Similarly, you can create a route using multiple existing or new markers.